jhallen/nanorv32/README.md

 Nanorv32 is intended to be a more efficient but lower fMAX version of Clifford Wolf's "picorv32."
 This means that it is intended to be used as a microcontroller core, so no MMU is included and it can not run Linux.
-Nanorv32 will run at approximately one cycle per instruction instead of 3 or 4.
+Nanorv32 will run at approximately one cycle per instruction instead of the 3 or 4 you get with picorv32.

 Nanorv32 has a four stage pipeline: fetch, decode / register read, execute / load / store and write-back.
 All instructions execute in one cycle except